 She came to the United States on a fiancée visa and became a legal permanent resident.

 Malik was 29, according to her Pakistani national identification card – a photocopy of which was obtained by CNN from a senior Pakistani intelligence source – and her marriage certificate.

 Investigators are exploring Farook’s communications with at least one person who was under investigation for possible terror connections.
 Some were by phone, some on social media.

 “These appear to be soft connections,” an official said, meaning they were not frequent contacts.
 Farook’s last communication with the contacts was months ago.

-A federal official said Farook has “overseas communications and associations,” but it’s not yet clear how relevant they are to the shootings.
-“We don’t know yet what they mean,” the official said.
+A federal official said Farook has “overseas communications and associations,” but it’s unclear how relevant they are to the shootings.

 The couple did not have any trouble with the law, nor were they on any list of potentially radicalized people.